yasinozturk3580/ansible-practice1/class4/README.md

 # Roles
   - Roles are packaged playbooks
   - Roles are shareable and reusable
-# run this command on class4
+# run this command on class4 vsc
+# create an ansible role
- ansible-galaxy  init apache-role
+ - ansible-galaxy  init apache-role